Why is my background image getting cut off?

 A browser has no way of detecting that the text or button built into an image is its own separate entity that needs to be re-sized or positioned differently depending on the screen size.

 That's why we recommend always using dynamic elements — such as live-text headlines or logos — and placing those atop your header or background.

 Wait, what's a dynamic element?
-Think of this as anything guest-facing on a Splash page whose styles (font-size, width, color, etc.) can be edited in the Splash tool (example here).
+Think of this as anything guest-facing on a Splash page, in which the styles (font-size, width, color, etc.) can be edited in the Splash tool (example here).

 But I have an awesome static image that I NEED to use!

 No problem!
 Sometimes a designer will work his or her magic in Photoshop, for example, creating you a fantastic event flyer that's just too beautiful not to use.

 If that's the case, we have three suggestions:

 1. You can use a Flyer theme, which is optimized for this very use-case.
 Head to this article on image specs and Flyer themes.